-We know that these times are challenging for everyone and the leadership team and our Village teams are doing everything we can to provide the necessary support to your loved one/s, as we take great pride in ensuring we provide a safe environment for them.
-However, if there is anything we can do to further assist or if you have any concerns or questions, please don’t hesitate to reach out to the Village team or email firstname.lastname@example.org.
+If there is anything we can do to further assist or if you have any concerns or questions in relation to this, please don’t hesitate to reach out to the Village team or email firstname.lastname@example.org.

 We thank you again for your understanding and support during these difficult times.

 Chief Executive Officer